 THE HISTORY OF THE COUNTRY ESTATE

-Energie: An idea in action
+An idea in action

-»From east to west there was a wide valley where the River Mulde once flowed.
+»From east to west there was a wide valley where the river Mulde once flowed.
 Now it flowed a few kilometres further north, with only a small stream remaining in the valley ...
 A forest that stretched for hours, reaching as far as Grimma, bordered on the estate to the west.«

 WILHELM OSTWALD, LIFELINES, 1926/27